Inside the Met Gala: Glitter, glamour and 275,000 pink roses - NewsBreak

 “I guess it’s a double bustle,” he said, crediting designer Ken Nicholson.
 Leonard, attending his first gala, said it was a surreal experience.
 “I, the captain of the high school math team in Columbus, Georgia, never thought I’d be wearing a double bustle jacket, inspired by Frederick Douglass, at the Met Ball,” he said.
 "It wasn’t part of the plan.”

 “Listen,” Leonard said, pondering the uneasy balance between art and excess.
 “For all the excess, this is a fundraiser for the Costume Institute.”
-And he said he was proud to have helped put together the slate of filmmakers for the show, who include not only gala hosts Ford and King but Radha Blank, Janicza Bravo, Sofia Coppola, Julie Dash, de Wilde, Martin Scorsese and Chloé Zhao, last year’s Oscar winner.
+(And how: the institute said Tuesday that this year's gala had raised a record $17.4 million .)
+He also said he was deeply proud to have helped put together the slate of filmmakers for the show, who include not only gala hosts Ford and King but Radha Blank, Janicza Bravo, Sofia Coppola, Julie Dash, de Wilde, Martin Scorsese and Chloé Zhao, last year’s Oscar winner.
 “They were the best group of filmmakers out there,” he said.

 New York City Mayor Eric Adams said he was thrilled to attend his first gala.
 He wasn’t even the only New York mayor in attendance — Michael Bloomberg was there, too.